HAIL9000/facter/CONTRIBUTING.md

 ### Create a Pull Request and Update Ticket

-Once you're sure that you've made the desired changes, submit a pull request and update your ticket with a link to your pull request. xs
+Once you're sure that you've made the desired changes, submit a pull request and update your ticket with a link to your pull request.

 Checklist (and a short version for the impatient)
 =================================================